 - A person who possesses the biometric identifier of an individual is required to destroy said biometric identifier within a reasonable timeframe, but no later than the first anniversary of the date for which the purpose in which said identifier was collected has expired, except in instances where an individual has given consent for their biometric identifier to be used in the event of their disappearance or death as stated above.

-- If a biometric identifier of an individual that has been captured for commercial purposes is used in connection with a document or instrument that is required by another law be maintained for a period longer than is described in the above section, the person who possess said biometric identifier must destroy said identifier within a reasonable time frame, but no later than the one year anniversary of the data in which the document or instrument in question is no longer to be maintained by the law.
+- If a biometric identifier of an individual that has been captured for commercial purposes is used in connection with a document or instrument that is required by another law to be maintained for a period longer than is described in the above section, the person who possesses said biometric identifier must destroy said identifier within a reasonable time frame, but no later than the one year anniversary of the data in which the document or instrument in question is no longer to be maintained by the law.

-- If a biometric identifier that has been captured for commercial purposes has also been collected for security purposes by an employer, the purposes for this collection under CUBI is presumed to expire in accordance with the termination of the employment relationship.
+- If a biometric identifier that has been captured for commercial purposes has also been collected for security purposes by an employer, the purposes for this collection under CUBI are presumed to expire in accordance with the termination of the employment relationship.